Helianthus annuus, Common Sunflower

 Size: Up to 9 feet.

-Growth Form: Forb/herb, shrub; erect main stem; branching on upper growth; rough, hairy.
+Growth Form: Forb/herb, subshrub; erect main stem; branching on upper growth; rough, hairy.

-Flower Color: Yellow; showy, radiate; ligulate ray flowers bright yellow, 13 to many, disk flowers numerous, variable, reddish or yellow, anthers brown or black, flower heads few to many; seed is an achene.
+Flower Color: Yellow, with maroon centers; showy, large flowers up to 5 inches across; radiate; ligulate ray flowers bright yellow, 13 or more disk flowers numerous; variable, reddish or yellow, anthers brown or black; flower heads few to many; seed is an achene.

 Elevation: 100 to 7,000 feet.

-Habitat Preferences: Multiple habitat types widely distributed across its range, riparian communities, roadsides and irrigated fields.
+Habitat Preferences: Multiple habitat types across its large distribution throughout North America; riparian communities, roadsides and irrigated fields, disturbed areas, scrub, grassland, many other habitats.

 Recorded Range: Throughout most of North America and Mexico.
 Introduced nearly worldwide.
-Native throughout most of Arizona.
+Found throughout most of the southwestern United States.

 North America & US County Distribution Map for Helianthus annuus.